National-Education-Union/school-cuts/README.md

 To calculate the aggregate funding changes by local authority, trust, parliamentary constituency and district; we calculated the change in real-terms per pupil funding by summing all the Grant Funding in 2022-23 prices for schools where funding data was available for both 2015-16 and 2022-23 and then divided it by the total number of pupils in those schools.
 We then made the spending power calculation as above.

 ### Anomalies
-We found some anomolies in the data, that alternative provision places and Pupil Referal Units had the wrong pupil numbers for 2016-17 and so we excluded them.
+We found some anomolies in the data.
+The number of pupils in Alternative Provision and Pupil Referal Units was wrong for 2016-17 and so we excluded them.
 We also found that some schools had clearly misreported their funding or pupils numbers, so we excluded all schools with a change in funding up or down of greater than 50%.

 ## Code